CI & Deployment

 SBT integration

-It is recommended to use the nice CLI from SBT to trigger tests:
+It is recommended to use the SBT command line to run tests:

 ~testtilde to re-run a command on change.testOnly *CornichonExamplesSpecto run only the feature CornichonExamplesSpec.testOnly *CornichonExamplesSpec -- "Cornichon feature example should CRUD Feature demo"to run only the scenarioCRUD Feature demofrom the featureCornichon feature example.